 One of my favorite self-care activities is bullet journaling.
 I have had an obsession with notebooks, writing utensils and stationary for my entire life, so finding a hobby that utilized all these lovely things was extremely appealing.
-What I didn’t realize when I started in the craft, was how significantly it would help me stay organized and manage my ADD symptoms.
+What I didn’t realize when I started in the craft, was how significantly it would help me stay organized.

 In bullet journaling, you are essentially combining all of your thoughts, finances, schedules, to-do lists, and miscellaneous life notes into a journal.
 I have seen a few approaches to it.
 I use multiple journals (one for work, one for my blog) and then compile each of these into one journal at the end of the week.
 I do something called a ‘brain dump’ several times throughout the week, so it is necessary for me to bring all of that madness together at the end of each week.